salesforce/refocus-collector/SGT.md

   variables in the string using double curly braces, e.g.  http://www.xyz.com?id={{key}}.
 If no `url` string is provided here, you must provide a `toUrl` function.
   - `toUrl` (Array of Strings, one of either `url` or `toUrl` is required) - the body of a function which returns a url.
 Use this function if you need to do more complex transformations to generate a URL, rather than just simple variable substitutions.
   - `bulk` (Boolean, optional, default=false) - set to `false` if you want to send one request for each of the designated subjects; set to `true` if you want to collect data for all of the designated subjects in a single request.
   - `headers` (Object, optional) - headers to include in the request.
 Each key you specify will be added as a connection header.
 Provide a string value for each key.
 You may embed substitution variables in the string using double curly braces.
   - `timeout` (Number, optional, default=[the Refocus Collector's default value], max=[some hard-coded max]) - the number of milliseconds to wait before aborting the request.
 If undefined or non-numeric values or greater than max, the connection will use the Refocus Collector's default value.
 - `contextDefinition` (Object, optional) - define any additional context data, available to the URL as a substitution variable and to the `toUrl` and `transform` functions via the functions' `context` argument.
 Each key defined here must provide an object with the following attributes:
   - `description` (String, required) - provide enough detail for the user to understand what value to provide
   - `required` (Boolean, optional, default = `false`) - set to `true` if your users *must* provide a value for this context variable in their sample generators.
   - `default` (Any, optional) - a value to populate the context variable when your users do not provide a value in their sample generators.
 - `transform` (Array of Strings, required) - the body of a JavaScript function which transforms some data into an array of samples.
 The function must return an array of samples.
 Your function body has access to these variables:
   - `context` - a reference to the sample generator context data, with defaults applied.
   - `aspects` - an array of one or more aspects as specified by the sample generator.
-  - `subject` - if `connection.bulk` is set to `false`, this is a reference to the subject.
-  - `subjects` - if `connection.bulk` is set to `true`, this is reference to the array of subjects.
+  - `subjects` - an array of one or more subjects as specified by the sample generator.
   - `res` - a reference to the HTTP response.
 See https://nodejs.org/api/http.html#http_class_http_incomingmessage for more details on the format of the HTTP response.
 Typically, you'll want to check `res.status` for the HTTP status code, and `res.body` for the actual body of the response.